ZupIT/beagle-docs/content/en/home/Get Started/Creating a project from scratch/Case ios/Defining styles on Beagle ios.md

 ### Step 3: Register a style on Beagle Config

-Now it's necessary to register Beagle's styles, which is important so Beagle can be able to apply these styles in server-driven screens.
+Now, it is necessary to register Beagle's styles, which is important so Beagle can be able to apply these styles in server-driven screens.

 1. Open the `BeagleConfig` file.
 Register a constant called `theme`
 2. It's on the `theme` constant where the styles will be listed.